 No. Well although dry shampoo can be a saviour in a multitude of hair emergencies, it can't be used on a multitude of hair texture.
 Since it has to be brushed out very thoroughly, it is not suitable for very coarse very curly hair.
 Also, a slight powdery residue tends to get left behind, so women with dark hair should choose a dry shampoo specifically for brunettes, to avoid awkward moments.

 So in conclusion, dry shampoo is useful for getting out of a follicular tight spot but should never be considered a replacement for regular shampooing.
 If one really need to use it one should look at the ingredient list making sure its free of Paraben, Sulfate (SLS or SLES), Petrolatum and Mineral Oil.

-Most importantly do get a reputable brand that manufactures in a facility and is audited for social responsibility. if one really need to use it.
-Head over to iHerbs for our choice of dry shampoos and immediately enjoy additional 5% discount.
+Most importantly do get a reputable brand that manufactures in a facility that is audited for social responsibility.
+If one really needs to use it, head over to iHerbs for our choice of dry shampoos and immediately enjoy a 5% discount.